minecraftforum/rules-archive/rules/servers/rules.markdown

 * __Start or participate in drama or attacks on users and/or topics__

-  Posting with the intent of starting drama or to maliciously attack a user and/or topics is not allowed.
+  Posting with the intent of starting drama or to maliciously attack users and/or topics is not allowed.

-### PC Servers
+## PC Servers

 * Cracked and offline servers are not allowed
 * Stealing or copying another server's original post is not allowed, this is considered plagiarism
 * Servers may be removed or banned at the staff's discretion
 * Servers are to be posted in the section that best fits what the server offers, a description of the sections can be found [here](#servers:server-types)
 * __Hub Servers__

   Hub servers are servers that offer multiple "servers" by connecting to one IP.
 These servers can only have 1 topic for the entire server.
 Some servers may have multiple topics only if the worlds are also reachable without connecting to the hub and are advertised as such.
 * __Bumping__

   Bumping is not tolerated.
 Bumping is defined as making a post which is only serving to push the topic to the front page without providing any contribution to the topic.
 Such posts generally provide little to no discussion or do not provide content to which a reader could join.
 Any user or topic found to be excessively bumping or promoting it will be removed.
 Bumping includes, but is not limited to:
   - Posts which do not contribute or add to the topic
   - Posts which provide or encourage posting for repeatable in-game rewards
   - Posting about general Minecraft or other topics which are not directly related to the server